"Universal background checks" refer to closing loopholes in federal gun sales laws

 Those loopholes apply to private gun sales that usually involve gun shows

-The term “universal background checks,” used by some gun control supporters, is code for closing federal loopholes so that such checks will be conducted at gun shows and other private sales.
+The “universal background checks” now being pushed by some gun control supporters is code for closing federal loopholes on such checks at gun shows and other private sales.

 U.S. law requires background checks for all people who try to buy firearms from federally licensed dealers.
-But federal law does not require background checks for “private transactions,” such as sales at gun shows.
+But federal law does not require background checks for “private transactions,” like sales at gun shows.
 Many states have their own statutes requiring such checks for private sales.

 The issue has risen high in the national conversation after the shock ignited by December’s mass shooting of six adults and 20 children at an elementary school in Newtown, Connecticut.